Want your business to show up on Google Maps when someone performs a search? Then you’ll want to claim your business on Google My Business asap!

 - Your logo (so folks can identify with your brand)

-- Link to your website (you can add this info later if you don’t currently have a website)
+- Link to your website (can be added later if you don’t currently have a website)

-- Photos or you shop, products, food you serve etc.
+- Photos of you shop, products, food you serve etc.

 Once you are verified and get the green light from Google, you will be able to manage your business information via a dashboard.
 You can make changes as necessary as well as keep all your business info up-to-date.

-Monthly Emails on How Your Listing is Performing
+Updates on How Your Biz Listing is Performing